Skip to Content

 3. Seal Structural Gaps

-Small cracks or gaps around siding, vents, or soffits can allow wasps to start nests inside walls or attic spaces.
+Small cracks and gaps around siding, vents, soffits, and trim can allow wasps to start nests inside walls or attic spaces.
+Basic sealing and repair reduces hidden nesting opportunities.

 4. Avoid DIY Removal of Active Nests

-Bee and wasp removal can be dangerous — especially with yellow jackets or hornets.
+Bee and wasp removal can be dangerous—especially with yellow jackets and hornets.
 If a nest is active, hidden, or located where people frequently gather, professional help is recommended.

-For homeowners in Boise, Meridian, Nampa, Kuna, or Caldwell dealing with persistent bee or wasp issues, licensed pest control professionals can identify the species, remove nests safely, and help prevent future activity.
+For homeowners in Boise, Meridian, Nampa, Kuna, or Caldwell dealing with persistent bee or wasp issues, a licensed pest control professional can identify the species, remove nests safely, and help reduce future activity.